Ekhasomi-Sun19/C-_Project/1-topic.md

 3. Index out of range exception: This occurs when trying to access an element that is outside the range of the stack.
 To prevent this error, it is important to make sure that the index is within the range of the stack before accessing it.

 4. Null reference exception: This occurs when trying to access an object that is null.
 To prevent this error, it is important to check that the object is not null before accessing it.

+The [table](6.otherFiles.md) represent how function calls are being track.

 ## [Picture Explanation on stack](4-pictureFile.md)